kbatseli/TTr1SVD/README.md

 * demo.m

-Small demo that illustrates the use of ttr1svd.m, getAtilde.m and leave2ind.m.
+Small demo that illustrates the use of most functions in this pacakge.

+* [S,Q]=ttr12tucker(U,sigmas,V,n)

+Converts a tensor A of size n in the TTr1SVD format to the Tucker (HOSVD) format.
+Usually results in a more sparse core S compared to traditional methods (e.g. Alternating Least Squares).

 * O=orthc(A) or O=orthc(A,tol)